JesyNoelia/Readnetic/README.md

 - [Mockk](https://github.com/mockk/mockk) - a technique to make testing code readable and maintainable.

 ## Installation
-Instant Weather requires a minimum API level of 26.
+Readnectic requires a minimum API level of 26.

 ## Content Credits
 All copyrights of the contents, concepts, and phrases that are used in this open-source project belong to [NYT API](https://developer.nytimes.com/apis).